Your guide to doing business in the Netherlands

 The tax year runs from 1st January to 31st December.

 Under the current Income Tax Act, residents are liable for income tax on their world-wide income.
 Non-residents residing in an EU Member State or in a country with which the Netherlands has established a double taxation convention providing for the exchange of information may opt for enforcement of the sections of the Income Tax Act for residents.
 Non-residents are taxed only on the income from a limited number of sources in the Netherlands.
 Foreign diplomats and the staff of certain international institutions are exempt from Dutch income tax.

-Wage tax is due to be paid to the authorities by the last day of the month following when the income was generated.
+Wage tax is due to be paid to the authorities by the last working day of the month following when the income was generated.

 For example, wage tax due from January’s pay must be paid no later than Friday 28 February 2020.

 Late filing and payment of income tax can attract penalties and interest payments.